 -

-These partnerships can offer exclusive rates and perks for your clients.
+These partnerships often give you access to better rates and special perks for your clients.

 -